Sowore Asks Court to Set Aside Order against His Chairmanship of AAC - THISDAYLIVE

-The presidential candidate of the African Action Congress (AAC) in the February 23 presidential election, Mr. Omoyele Sowore, has asked Justice Inyang Ekwo of the Abuja Division of the Federal High Court, to set aside the interim order restraining him from parading himself as the National Chairman of the AAC.
+The presidential candidate of the African Action Congress (AAC) in the February 23 presidential election, Omoyele Sowore, Tuesday, asked Justice Inyang Ekwo of the Abuja Division of the Federal High Court to set aside the interim order restraining him from parading himself as the National Chairman of the AAC.

 Sowore also asked the court to restrain the executive of the AAC from holding a national convention in the name of AAC pending the hearing and determination of his suit against his suspension by the party.

-The party’s National Executive Committee (NEC) had on March 13 claimed to have removed Sowore as the National Chairman of the AAC for alleged corruption.
+The party’s National Executive Committee (NEC) had on March 13 removed Sowore as National Chairman of the AAC for alleged corruption.

 Accordingly, Nzenwa, through an exparte motion had asked the court to restrain the suspended Sowore from parading himself as the National Chairman of the party.

-In his ruling, Justice Ekwo granted the prayers of the applicant and in addition restrained Malcolm Fabiyi, from further parading himself as Deputy National Chairman of the AAC.
+In his ruling, Justice Ekwo granting the prayers of the applicant and in addition restrained Malcolm Fabiyi, from further parading himself as Deputy National Chairman of the AAC.

-The court also restrained the Independent National Electoral Commission (INEC) from further recognising the suspended chairman, pending the determination of the motion on notice.
+The court also restrained the Independent National Electoral Commission (INEC) from further recognizing the suspended Chairman, pending the determination of the motion on notice.

 In the order, the court restrained Sowore and Fabiyi from further exercising any power or function relating to the offices pending the hearing and determination of the motion on notice.